Order of Visit: High Point #13

 This modest peak, located in the far northwest corner of the Garden State, is the highest summit in the Kittatinny Ridge.
 The mountain’s original name, kittatinny, comes from a Lenape word meaning “endless hill” or “great mountain” referring to the ridgeline’s 30-mile length from Delaware Water Gap, PA to Port Jervis, NY.

-The new owner wanted the inn turned into a Neo-classical mansion for his family’s summer retreat.
+The new owners kept the inn open one final season, then began a major overhaul in 1910 to turn the building into a Neo-classical mansion for his family’s summer retreat.
 However, after the renovation, the family rarely spent time there.
-(It was rumored Mrs. Kuser refused to visit because “there were too many snakes,” and she wanted to frequent more exotic locales, like Palm Beach, Florida, instead).
+(It was rumored Mrs. Kuser refused to visit because “there were too many snakes,” and she wanted to frequent other locations, like Palm Beach, Florida, instead).

-With little use for the mansion, Kuser donated it to the state in 1923 along with 10,500 acres for a state park.
-For years, the building served as a park visitor center, museum and inn, but the building fell into serious disrepair over time.
+With little use for the mansion, the Kusers donated it to the state in 1923 along with 10,500 acres for a state park.
+For years, the building served as a park visitor center, museum, and inn.
+It was even a ski lodge from 1937 to the mid-1940s.
+Yet the building cost a fortune to maintain, and it fell into serious disrepair.

 The historical mansion, formerly known as ‘the High Point Inn,’ was eventually demolished in 1995, yet the legacy of its name still remains.